mikedelgaudio/tipsy/README.md

 The roadmap provides a high level storyboard of future for the Tipsy project.

-### Currently: v0.2.0-beta
+### Currently: v0.2.1-beta

+- [ ] Move dialog layouts to different shared components folder
+- [ ] When resetting an app always generate a new uuidv4() to ensure error classes reset.
+- [ ] Update/Fix SEO
+- [ ] Create docker build and push GitHub Action to deploy

 ### Backlog

 - [ ] Add undo functionality
-- [ ] Create docker build and push GitHub Action to deploy
 - [ ] Update components to export {default} rather than duplicate name imports
 - [ ] Disallow the removal of all products for a person (look into Redux entities instead of looping through array)
 - [ ] Refactor CSS into CSS Modules